JennyProgcrammer/JennyProgcrammer/README.md

 <h2>Hello, world!</h2>
-<p>A 4th-year Information Technology student of Adamson University, aspiring to be a software engineer with a strong interest in web design and front-end development.</p>
+<p>I'm Jenny Marinay, a 4th-year Information Technology student of Adamson University, aspiring to be a software engineer with a strong interest in web design and front-end development.</p>

 <h2>Techstack</h2>